hoshomoh/blog/_posts/2021-05-31-using-context-api-in-react.md

 ### Functional Components & Hooks

 Functional components are much simpler, whether you are consuming one or multiple provider.
-To do so we use the `useContext` hook which is equivalent to the static `contextType` we used in the class component.
+With functional components we use the `useContext` hook which is equivalent to the static `contextType` we used in the class component.
 The only difference is we can use multiple hooks in a functional component, thus giving us the ability to consume multiple provider with ease.

 ```tsx
 import React from 'react';